champred/UPR-Android/README.md

 **Q: Why does the randomizer fail?**

-A: Most likely this is due to the source ROM being invalid (patched ROMs, ROM hacks, and ROMs that are not clean are all invalid).
+A: Most likely this is due to the source ROM being invalid (for example if you have incorrectly applied a patch).
 It can also happen if you select a setting not supported by the generation of game you have.
 This should not happen if you are using a valid settings string for that generation.

 **Q: Why does it take up so much storage?**